atomix/atomix.github.io/copycat/docs/state-machine.md

 }
 ```

 The [`install(SnapshotReader)`][Snapshottable.install] will typically be called each time the server starts to recover the system's state.
 However, it can be called at other times as well.
-For example, if a server falls too far behind the leader, the leader may compact its [`Log`][Log] and replicate a snapshot in lieu of log entries.
+For example, if a server falls too far behind the leader, the leader may compact its log and replicate a snapshot in lieu of log entries.
 State machines should not make any assumptions about when snapshots will be installed.

 ## Incremental Compaction

 Underlying Copycat's snapshot support is an incremental log compaction algorithm.
-Snapshots provide only an abstraction over the incremental compaction algorithm.
-But state machines may also use the incremental compaction process directly by explicitly managing the [`Commit`][Commit]s applied to the state machine.
+The incremental compaction algorithm compacts logs based on the *liveness* of individual [`Commit`][Commit]s in the state machine.
+When a commit no longer contributes to the state machine's state, Copycat will remove the command from the log during a periodic compaction process.
+This allows logs to be compacted incrementally at a relatively steady rate.
+State machines can use the incremental compaction API to acheive more consistent performance compared to snapshotting which can require writing large amounts of state to disk within a short period of time.

 ### Compaction Modes